thinkorswim vs Robinhood Legend

 Margin Trading

 Both platforms in this two-way comparison can be used with a margin account.
-Option spreads can be traded on either one, although Legend doesn’t have any multi-leg plays installed (you have to create your own).
-Robinhood does not permit short positions at all, so Legend cannot be used for shorting.
+Option spreads can be traded on either one, and Legend does have built-in tools for multi-leg options plays.
+Robinhood now permits short selling.

 Despite Legend’s weaknesses here, Robinhood does have lower margin rates; the broker’s tiered schedule begins at 5% and ends at 3.95%. thinkorswim users, on the other hand, have to pay between 11.825% and 10.075%.